MicrosoftDocs/edge-developer/microsoft-edge/extensions-chromium/publish/publish-extension.md

 # Publish your extension

-After you have completed development and testing of your extension, you may be ready to distribute your extension using the Microsoft Edge add-ons catalog.
+After completing development and testing of your extension, you may be ready to distribute your extension using the Microsoft Edge add-ons catalog.
 Alternatively, if you have an existing chromium extension that you want to make available to Microsoft Edge users, you may [port your existing Chromium extension][PortChromiumExtension] to Microsoft Edge.

 Publishing your extension to the Microsoft Edge add-ons catalog increases the reach of your extension and makes it available for end users.
 This article provides a walkthrough of the process to submit your extension to the Microsoft Edge add-ons catalog.